StractOrg/stract/CONTRIBUTING.md

 * Install rust by following the steps outlined [here](https://www.rust-lang.org/tools/install)
 * Install clang and npm
 * Update ulimit.
 RocksDB tends to exceed the max number of allowed open files, so you will have to run `ulimit -n 10240` to increase the allowed max number of open files.
 * Install just by running `cargo install just`.
 This allows you to run the scripts in the `justfile` file.
-A justfile is basically a simple Makefile, so this is just for convenience.
+A justfile is basically a simple Makefile.
+Since libtorch requires some specific environment variables to be set, you need to preface all `cargo run` and `cargo test` commands with `just` (so they becom `just cargo run` and `just cargo test`) .
 * Run the command `just configure` which should automatically configures the rest of your dev environment.
 The script creates a python virtual environment, installs relevant dependencies, traces and exports the ML models and creates a small local index which you can use for development.
 * (Optional) Install cargo-watch by running `cargo install cargo-watch`.
 This makes frontend development easier.

-After the non optional steps you can now run `cargo test` and should see all tests passing.
+After the non optional steps you can now run `just cargo test` and should see all tests passing.
 If you have followed the optional steps, you should be able to run `just frontend` to start the search server and launch the frontend at `0.0.0.0:3000`.